tneotia/html-editor-enhanced/README.md

 3. It doesn't use a local server to load the HTML code containing the editor.
 Instead, this package simply loads the HTML file, which improves performance and the editor's startup time.

 4. It uses a `StatelessWidget`.
-You don't have to fiddle around with `GlobalKey`s to access methods, instead you can simply call `HtmlEditor.<method name>` anywhere you want.
+You don't have to fiddle around with `GlobalKey`s to access methods, instead you can simply call `<controller name>.<method name>` anywhere you want.

 5. It has support for many of Summernote's methods